DarrelASandbox/github-finder/README.md

 ## About The Project

+- React Front To Back 2022 course on Udemy
 - Learn modern React by building 4 projects including a Firebase 9 app and a full stack MERN app
 - Tutorial for Github Finder App
 - [Original Repo: Github Finder App](https://github.com/bradtraversy/github-finder-app)